parisa-h/parisa-h.github.io/content/authors/admin/_index.md

 ## About

-I'm a Senior ML Engineer at Meta Reality Labs working on developing large vision language models for Meta smart glasses.
+I am a Senior ML Engineer at Meta Reality Labs working on developing large vision language models for Meta smart glasses.
 Prior to that I spent a few years as an AI researcher at Samsung and J.P.
 Morgan working on large language models, adversarial ML and reinforcement learning.
-I received my Ph.D. degree in the ECE Department at New York University, advised by Dr. Elza Erkip.
+I received my Ph.D. degree in the ECE Department at New York University, advised by <a href="https://wp.nyu.edu/elza_erkip/">Elza Erkip</a>.
 My Ph.D. research was in information theory and wireless communications with an emphasis on caching for wireless video delivery, and applications for the next generation of cellular systems.